 Most anyone who’s ever dealt with acne can relate to being desperate to find the answer to the problem.
-Sure, we’re told to avoid chocolate, chips, ice cream and cookies, but other than that, it’s just “because of our hormones” or due to stress, right?
+Sure, we’re told to avoid chocolate, chips, ice cream, and cookies, but other than that, it’s just “because of our hormones” or due to stress, right?
 Not so, friends.
-If you’ve ever really got to the bottom of an acne problem, it’s likely due to traces of inflammatory foods in your diet that causes either a hormonal reaction or an inflammatory reaction.
+If you’ve ever really got to the bottom of an acne problem, it’s likely due to traces of inflammatory foods in your diet that cause either a hormonal reaction or an inflammatory reaction.
 The most common complaints of allergenic reactions occur among dairy, wheat, and peanuts, and though not allergenic, sugar is also inflammatory and leads to acne as well.
 Though wheat and peanuts don’t lead to acne, they can cause some people to experience redness or dryness, though dairy can lead to just about all kinds of skin problems, including serious forms of acne.

 Acne will not hurt you in any way, but it is your body’s way of telling you that it’s out of balance and your insides need some extra love.
-While acne can be common during puberty, it could possibly even be lessened by removing dairy in the diet during puberty (and what teenager isn’t eating ice cream, milk, yogurt, and other dairy-filled treats, right?).
+While acne can be common during puberty, it could possibly even be lessened by removing dairy from the diet during puberty (and what teenager isn’t eating ice cream, milk, yogurt, and other dairy-filled treats, right?).

 Dairy leads to acne for several reasons.
 Here are five of the main causes: